 The beaches of the Seychelles are a great place to be, but take a few precautions to keep them in your memories just like that.

-On many of the Seychelles beaches there might be currents at different times of the year.
-Please take the warning signs serious.
+On many of the Seychelles beaches, there might be currents at different times of the year.
+Please take the warning signs seriously.

 Don´t rest right underneath a coconut palm-tree and be aware of falling coconuts.
-There is a saying that more people on the globe get killed by coconuts than by shark attacks, and there is some truth in it.
-Also don´t park your car under those trees - many insurances don´t cover the costs for falling coconuts.
+There is a saying that more people around the globe get killed by coconuts than by shark attacks, and there is some truth in it.
+Also, don´t park your car under those trees - many insurances don´t cover the costs of falling coconuts.